mobomo/stately/README.md

 [Free Online Font Converter](http://www.freefontconverter.com) - For converting SVG to TTF
 [Font Squirrel](http://www.fontsquirrel.com/fontface/generator) - For converting TTF to web fonts (make sure you check 'no subsetting')
+[Intridea Blog: How to Make Your Own Symbol Font](http://www.intridea.com/blog/2012/4/24/symbol-font) - A good starting place
 ##Credits

 Created by Ben Markowitz at Intridea.